SOUTHILL

 Lance

 Corporal, 18180, 1st Battalion, Bedfordshire Regiment.
-Killed in
+Killed in action

-and resident Broom, enlisted Bedford.
+Broom, enlisted Bedford.
 Formerly 350757, Essex Regiment.
+Awarded

-Awarded Military Medal.
-Commemorated on VIS-EN-ARTOIS MEMORIALPas
+Military Medal.
+Commemorated on VIS-EN-ARTOIS MEMORIALPas de Calais,

-de Calais, France.
+France.
 Panel 4 and 5. |

 GUDGIN |